postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 [!metalama-project-buttons .]

-In the previous article, we designed a pattern whereby custom types could be included in a cache key if they implemented the `ICacheKey` interface.
-We created an aspect that automatically implemented this interface for all fields or properties annotated with the `[CacheKeyMember]` custom attribute.
+In the preceding article, we introduced the concept of generating cache keys for custom types by implementing the `ICacheKey` interface.
+We created an aspect that implements this interface automatically for all the fields or properties of a custom class annotated with the `[CacheKeyMember]` attribute.

-However, there are still two issues with this design.
-First, how can we handle types for which we don't have the source code?
-Second, we would like our aspect to report an error when the user of the aspect tries to include an item whose type is not supported.
-That is, the default behavior with unsupported types should be to report an error instead of using the `ToString` method.
+However, two issues remain with this approach.
+Firstly, how do we handle types for which we don't have the source code?
+Secondly, what if the user of this aspect tries to include an item whose type is not supported?
+We would like our aspect to report an error in such scenarios, instead of using the `ToString` method.

 ## ICacheKeyBuilder

-To support external types, we use a new concept of cache key builder: an object that can build a cache key for another object.
+To address these challenges, we have introduced the concept of _cache key builders_ - objects capable of building a cache key for another object.
 We define the `ICacheKeyBuilder` interface as follows:

 [!metalama-file ICacheKeyBuilder.cs]

-The generic parameter of the interface corresponds to the supported type of objects.
-The benefit of using a generic parameter is that we can generate the cache key without casting value-typed values into an `object`.
+The generic type parameter in the interface represents the relevant object type.
+A benefit of using a generic parameter is that we can generate the cache key without casting value-typed values into an `object`.

 For instance, here is an implementation for `byte[]`: